 - have the ability to respect people from various backgrounds

-- have the ability to transport themselves
+- possess a valid driver’s license, have access to a vehicle, and have the ability to transport themselves

 - follow guidelines set forth by CASA of Lancaster and Lebanon Counties, in accordance with the National CASA/GAL Association

 Volunteers shall be recruited and accepted into the CASA of Lancaster County program without regard to race, gender, age (21 years and older), religion, nationality, color, creed, disability or sexual orientation.

 *Must be 21 years of age at time of application.

 Interested in learning more?
 Register to attend one of our Becoming a CASA Information Sessions, the first step to joining our program.
 Each session covers the history of our organization, the role of the CASA, and next steps to joining our program.